kakarot-dev/kakarot-dev/README.md

 - I am a high School programmer
 - Ive benn coding in the discord api using js
 - Im dumb too
+- Working to Make mai's music module more compatible and a useless founder of Shunka

 ```ts
 interface aboutMe {